ovska/Pack3r/README.md

 ```

 ## Limitations
-- Only NetRadiant `.map` files are supported, not GTKRadiant
+- Only brush primitives map format is supported (NetRadiant default)
 - `.ase`, `.md3` and `.skin` files aren't parsed to see which textures and shaders they use.
-- `terrain` shaders are not supported.
+- `terrain` shaders (1to2 etc) are not supported.
-- `--rename` does not take into account arena/objdata files, or levelshots-shaders (yet)
+- `--rename` does not yet work for levelshots-shaders

 ## File priority order
 1. `pak0.pk3`, if a file or shader is found in pak0, it won't be included in the release